gongxun0928/cloudberrydb/contrib/pax_storage/doc/README.md

 ### Build PAX

-PAX will be built with `--enable-pax` when users building the Cloudberry.
+PAX will be built by default when users are building the Cloudberry.

 ### Build debug version